ajrussellaudio/hero/README.md

 This is a full JavaScript implementation of the song 'Hero' as written by Enrique Iglesias, Paul Barry and Mark Taylor, released in 2001.

+Please review the test log below for a full specification.

 ## Test Log
 ```
 > mocha specs